devtech8/BooginHead/README.md

 read/write/list/create privileges on Booginhead\Presentation\Nop.Web\Content\images
 * You need to run the SQL commands below to set up the custom scheduled jobs

+# Scheduled Jobs

 Run the following commands against the SQL database.
-This will schedule the daily job that cleans up the old CYO upload and proof files.
-The job will run hourly (every 3600 seconds) and will delete files from App_Data/cyo/proofs and App_Data/cyo/uploads that are more than 72 hours old.

-The second job sends CYO order files to PRIDE every 20 minutes.
-We want that run as a scheduled job, so it can re-send any files that might have failed.

 ```sql